makelab-kaist/makelab.github.io/_projects/BigSmall_2024.md

 ### References

-Myung Jin Kim, Eyal Ofek, Michel Pahud, Mike Sinclair, and Andrea Bianchi.
+Myung Jin Kim, Eyal Ofek, Michel Pahud, Mike J Sinclair, and Andrea Bianchi.
 2024. **Big or Small, It’s All in Your Head: Visuo-Haptic Illusion of Size-Change Using Finger-Repositioning**.
-In CHI Conference on Human Factors in Computing Systems (_CHI '24_).
-To Appear.
+In Proceedings of the CHI Conference on Human Factors in Computing Systems (_CHI '24_).
+Association for Computing Machinery, New York, NY, USA, Article 751, 1–15.
+DOI: https://doi.org/10.1145/3613904.3642254

 <!-- DO NOT CHANGE MANUALLY -->